classroomtechtools/modularLibraries.gs/Examples/PhoenixApp/README.md

 return query.run();
 ```

-Processing continues by running looping all of the application's datastores available at `app.datastores` and seeing if there is a `SettingsKey` property available on it.
+Additional setup is required, though, to provide access to `Settings` in server-side scripts.
+So at application startup, we loop through all of the application's datastores available at `app.datastores` and seeing if there is a `SettingsKey` property available on it.
 If so, it sets it to the `_key` of that unique record.
 In that way, all of my calculated datastores which is responsible for fetching the raw information has access to information about the currently enrolled user.
+For example:

 ```js
 // inside Calculated datastore